ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 ### Task 3 - Submit a request for the Global Admin role
-Now that Patti Fernandez has been made an eligible user for the Global Admin role, Holly wants to test out the PIM process in her pilot project.
-In this task, Patti will submit a request to be assigned Global Admin role privileges.
+Now that Patti Fernandez has been made an eligible user for the Global administrator role, Holly wants to test out the PIM process in her pilot project.
+In this task, Patti will submit a request to be assigned Global administrator role privileges.
 In the next task, Holly will review her request and approve it.

 **Note:** The activation request process is set up to require Multi-Factor Authentication (MFA).
 If you do not have a phone to complete this process, notify your instructor.
 You may be able to partner up with another student to watch them complete the remaining two tasks.